zaladmander/Paint-App/README.md

 - As a user, if I click to close a window, I want to be prompted to either save and close, or close without saving.

-- As a user, I want to be able to open another photo to edit without having to close the entire program.
+- As a user, I want to be able to go back and forth between menus without having to commit to a task (forced to make a new paintbrush or etc.)